abhiruchi97/Econometrics-in-Python/README.md

 # Econometrics-in-Python
-Colab notebooks for Econometrics in python
+Colab notebooks for Econometrics in Statsmodels library in Python